Come and hear, all you who fear God. I will declare what he has done for my soul. Psalm 66:16

 Say to the cities of Judah, “Here is your God!”

-10 The Lord God will come as a mighty one,
+10 The Lord God will come with strength,

 His reward is with him,